+Likely to Potential Conflict Probable No Likely

+Improve with status of Conflict interaction

+status of SEOs - likely to be with with

+SEOs mitigated status of status of

+SEOs - SEOs

+unlikely

+to be

+mitigated

++ - - 0

+Summary BFF PHH BFF PHH S W

+S W MA MA A C CH L

-Summary This chapter sets out the overall Planning and Development Strategy for the proper planning and sustainable development of Clonmel.
-For more details, please refer to the Plan.
-Likely to Improve status of SEOs + BFF PHH S W MA A C CH L Potential Conflict with status of SEOs - likely to be mitigated - BFF PHH S W MA A C CH L Probable Conflict with status of SEOs - unlikely to be mitigated - No Likely interaction with status of SEOs Commentary The assessment of the Plan's Planning and Development Strategy for the proper planning and sustainable development of Clonmel against Strategic Environmental Objectives (SEOs BFF, PHH, S, W, MA, A, C, CH and L) is consistent with the: Environmental effects detailed under subsections 8.2 to 8.6 of this report; and Assessments of the selected alternatives for the Plan provided at Section 7 of this report.
-Implementing the Plan will help to direct incompatible development away from the most sensitive areas in the County and beyond and to focus on directing compact, sustainable development within and adjacent to the existing built-up footprint of Clonmel.
-Development of areas within and adjacent to the existing built-up footprint of Clonmel, which is generally more robust, better serviced and better connected than other lands elsewhere in the County and beyond, will contribute towards environmental protection and sustainable development, including climate mitigation and adaptation.
+This chapter sets out the overall Planning and Development Strategy for the proper planning and sustainable development of Nenagh.
+For more details, A C CH L

+please refer to the Plan.

+The assessment of the Plan's Planning and Development Strategy for the proper planning and sustainable development of Nenagh against Strategic Environmental Objectives (SEOs BFF, PHH, S, W, MA, A, C, CH and L) is consistent with the:

+- Environmental effects detailed under subsections 8.2 to 8.6 of this report; and - Assessments of the selected alternatives for the Plan provided at Section 7 of this report.

+Implementing the Plan will help to direct incompatible development away from the most sensitive areas in the County and beyond and to focus on directing compact, sustainable development within and adjacent to the existing built-up footprint of Nenagh.
+Development of areas within and adjacent to the existing built-up footprint of Nenagh, which is generally more robust, better serviced and better connected than other lands elsewhere in the County and beyond, will contribute towards environmental protection and sustainable development, including climate mitigation and adaptation.
 Compact development will be accompanied by placemaking initiatives to enable the Plan area to become a more desirable place to live - so it can sustainably accommodate new residents and maintain and improve services to existing and future communities.
-Compatible sustainable development in more sensitive locations within the Plan area is also provided for, subject to various requirements relating to environment vironmental p protection and manag ement being met.
-The Planning and Development Strategy would contribute towards the Statutory consent granting and decision-making framework for land use development area, in combination with other Plan provisions and other plans, programmes, strategies, etc. Potential adverse environmental effects arising from effects arising from services and infrastructure to service development, for example those relating to water services, transport and energy.
-The SEA process that is being undertaken alongside the preparation of the Plan has brought about various changes to the emerging Plan through an under Section 9 "Mitigation Measures" of this report - alongside existing measures from the County Development Plan.
-By integrating SEA recommend ensure that: • The potential significant adverse effects of implementing the Plan, in combination with implementation of other provisions from the Plan and other plans, programmes, etc., are avoided, reduced or offset; and The beneficial environmental effects of implementing the Plan, in combination with implementation of other provisions from the Plan and other plans, programmes, etc., are maximised.
-The Plan's Planning and Development Strategy will contribute towards the sustainable development of the Plan area and the protection and manageme nt of the env ironment.
+Compatible sustainable development in more sensitive locations within the Plan area is also provided for, subject to various requirements relating to environmental protection and management being met.

+The Planning and Development Strategy would contribute towards the Statutory consent granting and decision-making framework for land use developments and activities and sustainable development of the Plan area, in combination with other Plan provisions and other plans, programmes, strategies, etc. Potential adverse environmental effects arising from land use development and activities include in-combination effects arising from services and infrastructure to service development, for example those relating to water services, transport and energy.

+The SEA process that is being undertaken alongside the preparation of the Plan has brought about various changes to the emerging Plan through an iterative process.
+Some of these measures are reproduced under Section 9 "Mitigation Measures" of this report - alongside existing measures from the County Development Plan.
+By integrating SEA recommendations into the Plan, Tipperary County Council is helping to ensure that:

+- The potential significant adverse effects of implementing the Plan, in combination with implementation of other provisions from the Plan and other plans, programmes, etc., are avoided, reduced or offset; and - The beneficial environmental effects of implementing the Plan, in combination with implementation of other provisions from the Plan and other plans, programmes, etc., are maximised.

+The Plan's Planning and Development Strategy will contribute towards the sustainable development of the Plan area and the protection and management of the environment.